altocodenl/cell/vibey.md

 Markdown is the source of truth.
 Restart-safe by design.

-#### Endpoints

-Dialog endpoints are defined near the top of the Spec section (right after file endpoints), to keep API discovery in one place.

 ### Client: tools for dialogs

 When `tool_request` arrives, a panel shows each unauthorized tool call (name + summarized input).
 Large file payloads are redacted in UI (markdown remains full-fidelity).